Price. Your priceless. (Bret Easton Ellis)

 So if it is important to the ECB and ACO that umpires display their brands, then they need to do something about the pricing.
 I am not prepared to pay for a white button-up shirt that costs twenty-five pounds more than my non-branded shirt.
 And as my Association provides the blouson, which I am happy to pay towards, I am already looking exactly like my colleague, so whatever is underneath becomes irrelevant.

 For the intense concentration over six hundred balls a match, our dedication to cricket, and a whole lot more, the ECB should flex its muscles to persuade Duncan Fearnley that umpires pay a nominal, not astronomical fee for wearing the shirt with pride.
-Because as it stands, the price of umpiring is not right, and it needs to come on down.
+Because as it stands, the price of umpiring is not right and needs to literally, come on down.